 GHOST STORIES OF THE ADIRONDACKS

 We're pleased to bring you a story from an Adirondack author, "Let There Be Light" by David Pitkins.
 Enjoy your a story.
-If you have a story, or a short tale you wish to share with other Adirondack reader's, please submit to us.
+If you have a story, or a short tale you wish to share with other Adirondack reader's, please to us.